 Wonderlab: The Statoil Gallery at the Science Museum is a truly amazing place.
 Described as ‘the most spectacular interactive gallery in the world’, Wonderlab has more than 50 exhibits, shows and demonstrations to experience across seven different zones.

 Cost: Day passes from £8.
 Entrance to the main museum is free.

 London Transport Museum

-Covent Garden’s London Transport Museum is always a fun place to explore with kids.
+Covent Garden’s London Transport Museum is always a fun and interesting place to explore.
 It shows the development of public transport in the city from sedan chairs right up to the Emirates Air-Line cable car.
-From now until April 23rd you can discover the art and aesthetics behind the functional and familiar at the museum’s designology exhibition.
+Adults and over-13s can take part in the museum’s Hidden London tours and events at disused stations and secret sites across London.

 Where to stay